jugoetz/library-generation/README.md

 Tools for going from building blocks save in an external inventory system to an experiment library

-- **cheminventory-cleanup.py**: Prune the building blocks stored in cheminventory to remove duplicates, scarce, and impure material
+- **cheminventorycleanup**: Prune the building blocks stored in cheminventory to remove duplicates, scarce, and impure material.

+- **enumeratelibrary**: Enumerate the virtual library from a set of building blocks.

+- **generateexperiment**: This is an experimental script for experiment design that is not used in production.

-- **inventorytosdf.py**: Take the building block list received from cheminventory_cleanup.py and amend it with additional information (e.g. MW, weigh-in).
+- **inventorytosdf**: Take the building block list received from cheminventory_cleanup.py and amend it with additional information (e.g. MW, weigh-in).
 Gives sdf of building blocks and serializes DataFrame of mols to pickle

-- **enumerate-library.py**: Take the pickled DataFrame from inventorytosdf.py and enumerate the corresponding virtual library.
+- **enumeratelibrary**: Take the pickled DataFrame from inventorytosdf.py and enumerate the corresponding virtual library.
 Save to sdf.

-- **generatelibraryplan.py**: Take the building block list received from cheminventory_cleanup.py and draw random combinations for every experiment to give a synthesis plan
+- **generatelibraryplan**: Take the building block list received from cheminventory_cleanup.py and draw random combinations for every experiment to give a synthesis plan

-- **generateplatelayout.py**: Take the synthesis plan given by generatelibraryplan.py and generate the target plates for every experiment.
+- **generateplatelayout**: Take the synthesis plan given by generatelibraryplan.py and generate the target plates for every experiment.

-- **sdftoproperties.py**: Take the VL (as sdf.gz files) and extract / calculate names, molecular masses, and formulae of the library molecules.
+- **sdftoproperties**: Take the VL (as sdf.gz files) and extract / calculate names, molecular masses, and formulae of the library molecules.

+#### utils
+- **db_utils**: Contains DB connection class which defines many popular queries.
+- **number_of_synthesized_compounds**: Calculates the number of synthesized compounds from the reaction database.
+- **show_product**: Show the product(s) in a given well as SMILES or image

 ### Usage scenarios
 #### When additional building blocks are added to the library